claytononeill-DOIT/js-project-2/README.md

 Working with user inputs is a common task for web developers.
 This project requires you to add in an input element and a button that, whn clicked, will take that user input and use that in the API call.

+A user should be able to enter in a keyword into the input, hit the button, and the results should display below.
+If there are no results returned, the user should be given a notice that nothing was found.

+A user should see at **most** 15 results below.
+Less is okay, but limit the number displayed.

 ### The API:

 An overview on what an API is: https://developer.mozilla.org/en-US/docs/Glossary/API